mads-mikkel/edu/docs/basic.md

 Declare a uint variable named totalPoints and assign it 0.
 Then, update its value to 500.

 Declare a uint variable named lineCount and assign it 2500.

+# C# Parsing and Conversion Exercises

+You must use either Convert.ToX methods or the Parse method of a data type like this:

+`int value = Convert.ToInt32("45");`

+`int value = int.Parse("45");`

+## string to int
+Declare a string variable named ageAsString and assign it the value "30".
+Convert this string to an int and store the result in a new variable named age.

+Declare a string variable named scoreAsString with the value "95".
+Use the int.Parse() method to convert it to an integer and save it in a variable called score.

+Declare a string variable named yearString with the value "2025".
+Use the Convert.ToInt32() method to convert it and store the result in an int variable named year.

+Declare a string variable named quantityString with the value "15".
+Convert it to an int and assign the value to a variable named quantity.

+Declare a string variable named idString with the value "12345".
+Convert it to an int and save it to an int variable named id.

+## string to double
+Declare a string variable named priceAsString and assign it the value "19.99".
+Convert this string to a double and store the result in a new variable named price.

+Declare a string variable named gpaString with the value "3.75".
+Use the double.Parse() method to convert it to a double and save it in a variable called gpa.

+Declare a string variable named temperatureString with the value "22.5".
+Use the Convert.ToDouble() method to convert it and store the result in a double variable named temperature.

+Declare a string variable named weightString with the value "70.3".
+Convert it to a double and assign the value to a variable named weight.

+Declare a string variable named piString with the value "3.14159".
+Convert it to a double and save it to a double variable named pi.

+## int to double
+Declare an int variable named number with a value of 15.
+Convert this integer to a double using an implicit conversion and store the result in a new variable named doubleNumber.

+Declare an int variable named distanceMiles with the value 100.
+Convert it to a double and save it in a new variable named distanceKilometers.

+Declare an int variable named points with a value of 50.
+Use the Convert.ToDouble() method to convert it and store the result in a double variable named score.

+Declare an int variable named itemCount with the value 8.
+Convert this to a double and save the value to a variable named itemDouble.

+Declare an int variable named year with the value 2025.
+Convert it to a double and store it in a double variable named yearDouble.

+## double to int
+Declare a double variable named heightInches with a value of 72.5.
+Convert this to an int using an explicit cast and store the result in a new variable named height.

+Declare a double variable named totalCost with a value of 150.75.
+Convert this to an int and save it in a new variable called roundedCost.

+Declare a double variable named result with a value of 10.9.
+Use the Convert.ToInt32() method to convert it and store the result in an int variable named integerResult.

+Declare a double variable named averageScore with a value of 85.4.
+Convert it to an int and save the value to a variable named finalScore.

+Declare a double variable named pi with a value of 3.14159.
+Convert it to an int and store it in an int variable named piInteger.